-Our Pending Acquisition
+Our Recent Acquisition

-On July 12, 2016, we entered into a definitive purchase agreement with an unrelated third party seller to acquire leasehold interests and related assets in the Southern Delaware Basin for an aggregate purchase price of \$560.0 million, subject to certain adjustments.
-This transaction includes approximately 38,765 gross (19,180 net) acres primarily in Reeves and Ward counties, 19 gross producing vertical wells, 11 gross producing horizontal wells, saltwater disposal and gathering infrastructure and other related assets.
+On September 1, 2016, we acquired from an unrelated third party leasehold interests and related assets in the Southern Delaware Basin for an aggregate purchase price of \$560.0 million, subject to certain adjustments.
+This transaction included approximately 38,765 gross (19,180 net) acres primarily in Reeves and Ward counties, 19 gross producing vertical wells, 11 gross producing horizontal wells, saltwater disposal and gathering infrastructure and other related assets.
 We estimate that there are 290 net potential horizontal drilling locations across four zones with an average lateral length of approximately 9,500 feet on this acreage.
-We intend to finance this acquisition with the net proceeds of the July 2016 equity offering discussed below and cash on hand.
-The closing of this transaction is scheduled to occur in September 2016 and we expect to start developing this acreage late this year.
-However, the transaction remains subject to due diligence and other closing conditions.
-There can be no assurance that we will acquire all or any portion of the assets subject to the purchase agreement.
+We financed this acquisition with the net proceeds of the July 2016 equity offering discussed above and cash on hand.